anbara/anbara.github.io/_pages/about.md

 Since 2018, I'm in charge of the leader for [INPUT](https://input-ssl.dev/) which a robocup SSL team.

-In 2017, we became a champion for Robocup Junior Soccer open league. ([website](http://rcjinput.blog.jp/))

 # Research Interests
 - Brain Computer Interface